HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.ui_functions.md

 | layoutConfig | A JavaScript object containing key-value pairs.
 The keys are the names of the `Calendar` widget's layout properties and the values are the initial values of the properties.
 For a complete list of the `Calendar` widget's properties, see the Volt MX Iris[Widget Programmer's Guide]({{ site.baseurl }}/docs/documentation/Iris/iris_widget_prog_guide/Content/Calendar_Properties.html). |
 | pspConfig | A JavaScript object containing key-value pairs.
 The keys are the names of the `Calendar` widget's platform-specific properties and the values are the initial values of the properties.
 For a complete list of the `Calendar` widget's properties, see the [VoltMX IrisWidget Programmer's Guide]({{ site.baseurl }}/docs/documentation/Iris/iris_widget_prog_guide/Content/Calendar_Properties.html). |

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Defining the properties for a calendar with id:"calendar1" var basicConf = {
+//Defining the properties for a calendar with id:"calendar1" var basicConf = {
     id: "calendar1",
     isVisible:true,